project-koku/koku/README.md

 ### Developing with Docker Compose

-This will explain how to start the server and its dependencies using Docker, create AWS/OCP sources, and view reports.
-This will not cover all API or scenarios but should give you an end to end flow.
+This will explain how to start the server and its dependencies usin Docker, create AWS/OCP sources, and view reports.
+This will not cove all API or scenarios but should give you an end to end flow.

 #### Starting Koku using Docker Compose

 > **Note**
 >
-> In order for the `koku_base` image to build correctly, buildkit must be
-> enabled by setting `DOCKER_BUILDKIT=1`.
-This is set in the `.env` file,
-> but if you are having issues building the `koku_base` image, make sure
-> buildkit is enabled.
+> In order for the `koku_base` image to build correctly, buildkit must be enabled by setting `DOCKER_BUILDKIT=1`.
+This is set in the `.env` file, but if you are having issues building the `koku_base` image, make sure buildkit is enabled.

 1. Start the docker containers: